collinclarke/casher/README.md

 #### DOM Manipulation

-The DOMNodeCollection class methods cover basics of manipulating both individual DOM Elements and DOM Element Collections.
+The DOM Node Collection class methods cover basics of manipulating both individual DOM Nodes and DOM Node Collections.

 Passing a selector to Casher will create a new DOM Node Collection from matching nodes.